-“Our software shaves nearly 80 percent of manual lock desk workflows for a typical mortgage originator,” said Polly Founder and Chief Executive Officer Adam Carmel.
-“This new integration partnership will create massive efficiencies for Blend's customer base, and allow mutual customers to experience an incredibly seamless and automated loan funding process.”
+"Our software shaves nearly 80 percent of manual lock desk workflows for a typical mortgage originator," explained Polly Founder and CEO Adam Carmel.
+"This new integration partnership will create massive efficiencies for Blend's customer base, and allow mutual customers to experience an incredibly seamless and automated loan funding process."

-“Our ultimate goal, what we are trying to solve for, is to take things that are effectively offline like spreadsheets, emails, phone calls - the former, antiquated way of doing business - and bringing it into a unified, orchestrated platform that enables our customers’ success,” Carmel noted following Polly's Series A.
+"Our ultimate goal, what we are trying to solve for, is to take things that are effectively offline like spreadsheets, emails, phone calls — the former and antiquated way of doing business — and bringing it into a unified, orchestrated platform that enables our customers' success," Carmel noted following Polly's Series A annnouncement.